 Modern logistics facility specifications are a direct output of e-commerce fulfillment economics.
 Clear height is the most frequently cited spec: buildings constructed before 2005 typically offer 28-32 feet of clear height, adequate for traditional pallet racking but insufficient for the automated storage and retrieval systems (AS/RS) that large fulfillment operators deploy in buildings with 36-40 foot clear heights.

 Dock door ratios are the second critical spec: Class A bulk distribution typically provides one dock per 8,000-10,000 square feet of floor area; last-mile and parcel sortation facilities require one dock per 3,000-5,000 square feet to handle the higher shipment frequency of e-commerce fulfillment.
-Truck court depth of 180-200 feet (to accommodate 53-foot trailers plus additional queuing) and heavy power supply (1,200-2,000 amps, three-phase) are table-stakes requirements for institutional tenants and routinely cited in NAIOP's Development Magazine as minimum thresholds for new Class A development.
+Truck court depth of roughly 130 to 140 feet for a single-loaded court, widening to about 185 to 200 feet where trailers are also staged or parked (a 53-foot trailer needs roughly a 105 to 130 foot turning radius to spot cleanly), and heavy power supply (1,200-2,000 amps, three-phase) are table-stakes requirements for institutional tenants and routinely cited in NAIOP's Development Magazine as thresholds for new Class A development.

 Cold storage and refrigerated logistics represent the highest-premium industrial subtype, trading 150-250 basis points tighter on a cap rate basis than ambient industrial in comparable locations, per JLL's Cold Storage Market Perspective.
 The premium reflects barriers to entry: refrigerated construction adds $150-250 per square foot in hard costs versus ambient warehouse, the trained labour pool for operating cold facilities is smaller, and functional obsolescence risk is asymmetric; a cold building can be converted to ambient, but an ambient building cannot be converted to cold without structural reconstruction.